Visas and authorised travel to the UK

 You will need to complete the UKVI's online visa application.

-You can only apply for your visa after receiving an unconditional offer and up to three months before the start of your course but not any earlier.
+You can only apply for your visa after receiving an unconditional offer and a set time before the start of your course (6 months if you are applying from outside of the UK, or 3 months if you are applying from the UK) but not any earlier.

 Mistakes with funds and supporting documents are the most common reasons for visa refusal.
 If you have any questions please contact the admissions staff who issued your offer letter before visa application submission.